talamoin/cloudera/README.md

 Job2_Mapper -

-Key : Article_name  and Value : Outlinks
+Key : Article_name  and Value : Outlinks for the recent outlinks before timestamp

 Rank Calculation Mapper class whose ouput is being fed into Job2_Mapper also which parses the rank and the outlinks value and converts it to a List

 Job2_Reducer -

-Key : Article_name and Value :
+Key : Article_name and Value : // if it starts with # :Strings 0 # character, String 1 outlinks
+		                          	// if it doesnt start with # : String 0 article_name , String 1 old rank ,String 2 article_count

 Rank Calculation Reducer class which calculates Page Rank based considering damping factor 0.85.

 Job3_Mapper -

-Key :  and Value :
+Key : Article_name  and Value : rank written by the context object

 This class is for Sorting and sanitization.